 The Indonesian answer to soy sauce, otherwise known as kecap manis, is made from around 10-15% liquid soy sauce along with a mixture of sugar and water.
 This gives it its signature sweetness and syrupy consistency, which sometimes has spices added to it as well.

-Some Thai, Malaysian, or other Southeast Asian soy sauces can use similar recipes, and are worth trying too if you like your sauces nice and sweet!
+Some Thai, Malaysian, or other Southeast Asian soy sauces use similar recipes, and are worth trying too if you like your sauces nice and sweet!

 Next, water and salt are added, and the mixture is left to ferment for five to eight months.
-This skilled process is always used for high-quality soy sauce, and these varieties are often labeled as 'naturally brewed'.
+This skilled process is always used for high-quality soy sauce, and these varieties are often labelled as 'naturally brewed'.
 If the label does not state this, it may have been made using a chemical method of production which makes it far less attractive in terms of taste and aroma.

 Non-naturally brewed sauces usually have extra flavouring, colouring and salt added, plus the process produces some undesirable compounds including some carcinogens.
 Therefore, ingredients-wise, most soy sauce aficionados recommend sticking to a recipe as close to the original four ingredients of water, salt, soybeans and wheat flour as possible.